At a Glance

 More information about our divisions can be found here.

 Founded in 1880

-Hubert, also called Hubert Stavoren BV, founded in 1880, has almoest 150 years experience in design & engineering, manufacturing, installation & service of equipment for water purification and water intake.
-Over the years we gained an extensive number of satisfied customers & project references all over the world.
+Hubert, also called Hubert Stavoren BV, founded in 1880, has almost 150 years experience in design and engineering, manufacturing, installation and service of equipment for water purification and water intake.
+Over the years we gained an extensive number of satisfied customers and project references all over the world.
 Our equipment is a crucial part of major production facilities in many industries and usually continuous in operation.
 Our machinery has to operate efficiently and reliably in extreme enviroments and (weather) conditions.